AntonioPrevitali/DueAdcFast/README.md

 ## Installation

+library is now available in the arduino library manager.
+Then open the arduino library manager and search for DueAdcFast Thanks to the library manager management team for adding this library.

+If you want to install manually do so:
 1. [Download](https://github.com/AntonioPrevitali/DueAdcFast/releases) the Latest release from GitHub.
 2. Remove the '-version' from Folder name and paste Folder on your Library folder.
 3. Restart Arduino Software.

-Work in progress to make the library available in the arduino library manager.

 ## Getting Started